Redemption Feed

 The Redemption Feed provides a detailed view of successful offer redemptions.
 Each row in the feed represents a unique, anonymized transaction where a Cardlytics offer has been redeemed.

-Field Name | Data Type | Nullable | Note |
+| Field Name | Data Type | Nullable | Note |

-transaction_id | String | No | A unique, anonymized, and obfuscated identifier for a transaction. |
+| transaction_id | String | No | A unique, anonymized, and obfuscated identifier for a transaction. |

-cardholder_id | String | No | A unique, anonymized, and obfuscated identifier for a cardholder. |
+| cardholder_id | String | No | A unique, anonymized, and obfuscated identifier for a cardholder. |

-partner_merchant_id | String | No | The merchant identifier as provided by the partner during merchant setup.
+| partner_merchant_id | String | No | The merchant identifier as provided by the partner during merchant setup.
 This enables accurate mapping to your internal merchant records. |

-partner_offer_id | String | No | The offer identifier as provided by the partner during offer setup.
+| partner_offer_id | String | No | The offer identifier as provided by the partner during offer setup.
 This enables accurate mapping to your internal offer records. |

-partner_store_id | String | No | The store identifier as provided by the partner during merchant setup, representing the specific location where the transaction occurred. |
+| partner_store_id | String | No | The store identifier as provided by the partner during merchant setup, representing the specific location where the transaction occurred. |

-partner_merchant_name | String | No | The merchant name as provided by the partner during merchant setup. |
+| partner_merchant_name | String | No | The merchant name as provided by the partner during merchant setup. |

-card_type | String (e.g., "Visa", "Mastercard") | Yes | Indicates the card network of the card used for the transaction.
+| card_type | String (e.g., "Visa", "Mastercard") | Yes | Indicates the card network of the card used for the transaction.
 This field is included if available from the transaction data. |

-card_last_four | String | Yes | The last four digits of the card used for the transaction.
+| card_last_four | String | Yes | The last four digits of the card used for the transaction.
 This field is included if available from the transaction data.
 It is provided for additional transaction matching and reconciliation purposes, always in conjunction with other anonymized identifiers. |

-transaction_amount | Number | No | The total amount of the transaction. |
+| transaction_amount | Number | No | The total amount of the transaction. |

-transaction_timestamp | String (ISO 8601 format) | No | The precise date and time when the transaction occurred, formatted as ISO 8601 (e.g., YYYY-MM-DDTHH:MM:SSZ ). |
+| transaction_timestamp | String (ISO 8601 format) | No | The precise date and time when the transaction occurred, formatted as ISO 8601 (e.g., YYYY-MM-DDTHH:MM:SSZ). |

-are nullable fields.
+As indicated, card_type and card_last_four are nullable fields.
 This means:

 - Null or Empty Values: These fields may be

-or empty in the Redemption Feed if the underlying card network data or the last four digits are not consistently available from the financial institution's transaction records.
+nullor empty in the Redemption Feed if the underlying card network data or the last four digits are not consistently available from the financial institution's transaction records.
 While Cardlytics strives to provide as much detail as possible, data availability can vary. - Handling in Partner Systems: Partners should design their systems to gracefully handle instances where

-are null or empty.
+card_typeorcard_last_fourare null or empty.
 It is not an error state from Cardlytics' perspective.
 Your processing logic should anticipate and manage these missing values without causing data pipeline failures or misinterpretations.
 For reporting or analytics, consider these as "unknown" or "unavailable" rather than erroneous data points.

 Cadence and Lookback